Small cancellation labellings of some infinite graphs and applications

 $\bullet$ We construct the first examples of finitely generated coarsely non-amenable groups (that is, groups without Guoliang Yu's Property A) that are coarsely embeddable into a Hilbert space.
 Moreover, our groups act properly on CAT(0) cubical complexes.

-$\bullet$ We construct the first examples of finitely generated groups, with expanders embedded isometrically into their Cayley graphs --- in contrast, for the Gromov monster only a weak embedding is established.
-Such examples have important applications to the Baum-Connes conjecture.
-We indicate further applications.
+$\bullet$ We construct the first examples of finitely generated groups, with expanders embedded isometrically into their Cayley graphs -- in contrast, in the case of the Gromov monster expanders are not even coarsely embedded.